Tag Archives: Jesus

 The Problem with Entertainment

-*Now, I know what some of you are thinking.
-“Ok, here we go, another legalistic nut-case telling us to throw our televisions out the door.”
-And you’d be wrong, although that might not be a bad idea for some of us.
-And I’m not writing to tell you that entertainment is a sin.
+I’m not writing to tell you that entertainment is a sin.
 How could it be?
 Things aren’t sins.
-Our rebellion and transgression against the love of God are sins**.
-So no, I’m also not writing to tell you that entertainment is a sin.
+Our rebellion and transgression against the love of God are sins.

 As a matter of fact, this article is not about sinning at all.
 It is about finding Joy in the presence of the Lord.
-You see, entertainment can be great.
+Entertainment can be great.
 It can give us something to gather around as a community and share some fellowship.
 It can give our minds and bodies some much-needed relaxation after a long day of work.

 The problem is when we allow it to be a substitute for joy.
-If we wander away, for nearly any period of time, from seeking the joy that is found only in the presence of the Lord (Psalm 16:11), then a natural (read: carnal) course of action seems to be to fill our lives with more entertainment.
+If we wander away, for nearly any period of time, from seeking the joy that is found only in the presence of the Lord (Psalm 16:11), then a natural (carnal) course of action seems to be filling our lives with more entertainment.

 From there, it can easily become the thing we long for.
 So many of us who call ourselves Christians, myself included, have found ourselves longing, literally longing, for the time of day that we can just sit down and __________________.
-Fill in the blank: watch TV, play Xbox, mess with our iPhone, surf the internet, check Facebook, play Words with Friends, update our blogs. :)
+Fill in the blank: watch TV, play video games, surf the internet, watch YouTube, check social media, etc. Some of us don’t even long for that time of day, because it consumes us.
+We do it all day.
+We find it…enJoyable.

 And there’s the rub.
 Sometimes, we can enjoy these things (i.e. experience them with Joy) without ever finding the Joy that Jesus wants us to find only in His Presence.
 Jesus said that he wanted us to be with Him where He is.